The 12″ Collection

-The 12″ Collection is a compilation album by British rock band Queen.
+The 12″ Collection is a compilation album by British rock band Queen which was only available via the Box of Tricks box set.
 It features various 12-inch single format recordings and remixes.
 "Bohemian Rhapsody" was never released on a 12-inch single and the sleeve notes state that it is included due to its length.

 "The Show Must Go On" did appear on a 12-inch single, but not as an extended version.
 The sleeve notes do not mention why it was included.